AlphaGo: The Implications of the Greatest Bot v. Man Match

 When Sedol finally comes out victorious in the fourth game, the energy and excitement is palpable.
 While members of the DeepMind team try to figure out what mistakes AlphaGo made, it’s a great moment that makes you feel like humanity still has a fighting chance.
 Although AlphaGo goes on to win the fifth game, Sedol holds game four as an unforgettable victory, and a moment of redemption and hope for humans.

 To a degree, AlphaGo’s victory might be seen as highlighting humanity’s shortfalls when pitted against artificial intelligence.
-However, another perspective is this a great scientific discovery: the power of humans when leveraging technology.
+However, another perspective is to view this as a great scientific discovery: the power of humans when leveraging technology.

-This is underscored when lead programmer David Silver comments, AlphaGo’s victory is ultimately a human victory.
-It took multiple efforts and many scientific advancements for the DeepMind team to conceptualize and build from an idea that started twenty years before to create AlphaGo.
+This point is underscored when lead programmer David Silver comments that AlphaGo’s victory is ultimately a human victory.
+It took multiple efforts and many scientific advancements for the DeepMind team to conceptualize and build from an idea that started twenty years prior to create AlphaGo.
 If anything, it goes to show that the power, and the limits of AI ultimately lies within the human mind.

 Implications for Bot Training in the Future